 Before registering for first-semester classes, new and transfer students meet with an advisor to discuss their course placement.
-When reviewing student records to prepare for the advising meeting, our advisors review your high school and/or college transcripts, information provided by the student on their Pre-Advising Questionnaire, and the student’s degree program and requirements.
+When reviewing student records to prepare for the advising meeting, our advisors review your high school and/or college transcripts, information provided by the student on their Advising Survey, and the student’s degree program and requirements.

 Tompkins Cortland Community College tries to minimize the use of placement tests in course placement.
 We use multiple measures to place most students in their first semester courses by looking at criteria such as:

 - High school GPA (for students who graduated in the past ten years)

 - Regents exam scores (for recent New York high school graduates )

 - Other standardized test scores (like the SAT, ACT, TASC, or GED)

 Based on this holistic assessment, some students may be required to complete support courses.
 All support (non-credit) courses are taken in the same semester as a support course for a college level course.
 As an example if a student needs support in developing writing skills, they will take ENGL100 their first semester with ENGL098, the support course.
 Math courses also have support courses to help students build their math skills.

 Students who have college credit in English or Math are placed according to their transcript evaluation.
 Grades of C or better in college credit bearing English composition or math courses are required for credits to transfer to Tompkins Cortland.

 Some prospective students may need to take a placement test.
 This includes: